 8. Is there automatic decision making including profiling?

-We do not use automated decision-making procedures as defined under Section 22 GDPR to reach decisions with regard to the creation or implementation of the business relationship.
+We do not use any automated decision-making processes in accordance with Art.
+22 GDPR to reach a decision on the establishment and implementation of the business relationship.

 9. Cookies and web analytics